 Barcelona, as the capital of the Catalonia region, is in a strategic position between stunning mountains, medieval villages and beautiful beaches.
 Most of them are less than 200 miles from the city center, so it’s quite easy to reach them for a day trip away from the city hustle.

-As a guide here in Barcelona, I know the city very well, including its surroundings.
+As a guide leading tours of Barcelona, I know the city very well, including its surroundings.
 There’s always something interesting to discover if we just drive for an hour or if we take a train from one of the main stations.

 Let me show you my personal list of my favorite day trips from Barcelona.